kamyrdol32/Portfolio/README.md

   - **Docker & Docker Compose**

 ### Environment Variables
-You will need to add the following environment file on main directory:
+You will need to add the following environment file on frontend directory:

-**.env.frontend**
+**.env**
 ```bash
 VITE_I18NEXUS_API_KEY=""
 ```